intel-iot-devkit/smart-video-workshop/up2-vision-kit/interact-face-detection.md

-# Build your application on laptop and run it on UP²* with Intel System Studio - CMake Porject
+# Build your application on laptop and run it on UP²* with Intel System Studio - CMake Project
 This tutorial will guide you through how to import existing CMake projects into Intel® System Studio, then run the applications both locally on the host laptop and remotely on the target UP²* board.
 All the results and outputs from both local and remote application will be shown on host laptop display.

 ### Import existing CMake Project - Samples(interact-face-detection)